 Wonderful winter wildlife

-In order to store up plenty of food resources dormice, hedgehogs and bats will enter a deep sleep over the winter.
-Hibernation will keep their body temperates and heart rate low enough to conserve energy.
+In order to conserve energy until food supplies are abundant again, dormice, hedgehogs and bats enter a deep sleep over the winter known as hibernation.
+Their body temperate and heart rate are kept low to ensure that enough energy is maintained until they wake again.

 As you scout the horizon, you may notice the small grassy nests of the harvest mice.
-This will keep them toasty and warm over the cold
+Although these mice do not hiberate, they become less active and stay toasty and warm in their nests.

 When you wonder around to enjoy the estate on your winter walks, please make sure to have your dog on a lead, so that we can leave these animals to rest.